 Now that you know that your child can absolutely be a working actor, how do you make it happen?
-Well, I'm glad you asked:
+So glad you asked:

 1. Get an agent or manager.
 This is vital to your child's success.
 In a perfect world, you want to sign with a manager for two reasons.
 One, they're actually invested in your child's career.
 Two, they can get you working with several talent agents.

-I discuss how to get an agent or manager in my article about auditions for kids.
+We discuss how to get an agent or manager in the article about auditions for kids.

 2. Get some professional headshots.
 You'd think this step would come first, right?
 Not true.
 Because whatever agent or manager you sign with will immediately ask you to get your child new headshots.
 (This is true for adult actors as well.)

 Don't worry, this is a standard practice.
-You're not being swindled, I promise.
+You're not being swindled, we promise.

 Acting studios are also a great place to network with other parents of child actors.
-(But don't throw your pearls to swine.
+(But don't throw say too much.
 Stay quiet and listen more than you talk.
 You'd be surprised what you can learn...)